Spinoco/fs2-http/README.md

 ```

-Here the choice indicates that any of the supplied routes may match, starting with very first route.
-Instead ??? you may supply any function producing the `Stream[Task, HttpResponse[Task]]`,
-that will be evaluated when route will match.
+Here the choice indicates that any of the supplied routes may match, starting with the very first route.
+Instead of ??? you may supply any function producing the `Stream[Task, HttpResponse[Task]]`, that will be evaluated when the route will match.

-Meaning of individual routes is as follows:
+The meaning of the individual routes is as follows:

 - example1 : will match path "/example1/path"
 - example2 : will match path "/example2/23/some_string" and will produce 23 :: "some_string" :: HNil to map